 Proficient in digital workflow.

-Susan Bloom has worked in digital media since its inception.
+Sue Bloom has worked in digital media since its inception.
 Trained in drawing and painting, she also has experience in darkroom and alternative processes, including infrared.
 She holds a BFA and an MFA from Maryland Institute of Art and is professor emeritus at McDaniel College, where she taught for 34 years and chaired the art department.
 Her books, Digital Collage and Painting and Digital Painting in Photoshop, have been translated into several languages and are used as college textbooks.
 Sue writes for a variety of magazines in the US and Australia and has recently developed courses exploring the creative possibilities of iPhones.